Drzhivago264/Inference_Portal/README.md

 Installation
 --------------

-First of all, for start using django-inference-poratal, you must download it using git
+First of all, for start using django-inference-portal, you must download it using git

     git clone https://github.com/Drzhivago264/Inference_Portal.git